yeg001/AdventOfCode2020/README.md

 # AdventOfCode2020Challenge
-The repository consists of my solutions to coding problems published as part of Adventofcode2020 challenge
+The repository consists of my solutions to coding problems in Adventofcode2020 challenge